philiplinden/spacetime/docs/index.md

 # clocss-abm
-an Agent-Based Model of Heterogeneous Lunar Networks for the Cislunar Open Clock Synchronization System (CLOCSS)
+A Simulation of Heterogeneous Networked Lunar Clocks.

 ## Abstract
 This project aims to use agent-based modeling and simulations to explore how